balena-io/docs/pages/reference/cli.md

 If you want to see config variables, used to configure balena features, use the --config option.

-At the moment the CLI does not support per-service variables, so the following commands will only show service-wide environment variables.
+At the moment the CLI does not support neither service variable or device service variables.
+The following commands may only show environment or config variables.

 Example: